geoelements/gns-inverse-examples/README.md

 parameters of structural systems to achieve a specific functional outcome.
 This example demonstrate the use of AD-GNS in the design of the debris-resisting baffles to achieve a target runout distance.
-Our inverse analysis aims to optimally position the baffles to halt granular flow within a fined area.
+Our inverse analysis aims to optimally position the baffles to halt granular flow within a predefined area.

 <p align="center">
   <img width="50%" src="figs/baffle_initial_config.png">